-The Tombill Property (Main Group) is located within the heart of the re-activated Geraldton Gold Camp.
+The Tombill Main Group and Tombill Original Mine is located within the heart of the re-activated Geraldton Gold Camp.
 Tombill is a district-scale gold exploration project within wholly-owned patented mining and surface rights that are royalty-free.
 Tombill has not been subjected to modern exploration techniques and has a high probability for discovery of new gold deposits.

 The Tombill Property is located within the Archean-aged Superior geologic Province and within that, the Wabigoon terrane.
 The Wabigoon terrane is a composite of volcanic-dominated domains interlayered tectonically with metasedimentary domains, with a central axis of variable-age plutonic rocks.